These S'mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 - Next, add the egg and vanilla extract.
 Whip just until combined.

-- Cookie Bar Assembly: Press 1/2 of the dough into the prepared pan into an even layer.
-Next, sprinkle 3/4 of the chocolate chunks on top of the cookie dough layer.
+- Press ½ of the dough into the prepared pan into an even layer.
+Next, sprinkle ¾ of the chocolate chunks on top of the cookie dough layer.
 Gently press into the dough.

 - Finally, using a spoon or cookie scoop, scoop small balls of dough onto the marshmallow layer.
 Using the back of your spoon, or with your fingers, flatten the dough balls down so that most of the marshmallow layer is covered.
 Sprinkle the 2 tbsp of graham cracker crumbs over this cookie layer and gently press in.

 - Bake: Bake for approximately 30 minutes, or until golden brown.
-Allow to cool before cutting into slices.
+Allow the bars to cool before cutting into slices.

-These s’mores cookie bars are sticky, sweet, and everything you’d think they would be.
-They satisfy like a s’more, but eat like a cookie.
+These s'mores cookie bars are sticky, sweet, and everything you'd think they would be.
+They satisfy like a s'more but eat like a cookie.
 I hope they become part of your Independence Day menu.
 Happy grilling and happy eating!
+Comment below if you make this recipe!

 S'mores Cookie Bars

-- Preheat oven to 350° F. Grease and line a 9-by-9 inch baking pan with parchment paper, set aside.
+- Preheat oven to 350° F. Grease and line an 8X8-inch baking pan with parchment paper, set aside.

 - In a medium bowl, whisk together the flour, baking powder, and salt.